Distributed Quantum Approximate Optimization Algorithm on a Quantum-Centric Supercomputing Architecture: Discussion

 In this work, we have developed DQAOA to solve large-scale, real-world optimization problems based on conventional quantum algorithms and current quantum computing systems.
-Our performance analysis demonstrates that DQAOA achieves a high approximation ratio and significantly reduces time-to-solution by employing distributed computing across multi-cores and nodes on the HPC-QC integrated system.
-Consequently, DQAOA effectively handles extensive problems, such as a 1,000-bit problem, achieving an approximation ratio of $\sim$99\% and time-to-solution of $\sim$276 s, which conventional methods may find challenging to solve.
-Furthermore, we demonstrate the implementation of DQAOA on the QCSC architecture, achieving the high-quality solution.
+Our performance analysis demonstrates that DQAOA achieves a high solution quality and significantly reduces time-to-solution by employing distributed computing across multi-cores and nodes on the HPC-QC integrated system.
+Consequently, DQAOA effectively handles extensive problems, such as a 1,000-bit problem, achieving a high solution quality with an 1-AR of 0.00625 $\pm$0.00122 and time-to-solution of 276 $\pm$16.17705 s, which conventional methods may find challenging to solve.
+Furthermore, we demonstrate the implementation of DQAOA on the QCSC architecture, achieving a high-quality solution.
 To extend its application in material science, we have proposed AL-DQAOA, an advanced optimization algorithm aiming to optimally design material structures using gate-based QC.
 This algorithm successfully optimizes photonic structures (spectral filters for TRC as examples), representing 100-bit real-world optimization problems.
 We expect that the proposed DQAOA working with the QCSC architecture can be generalized to various optimization tasks, such as finance, routing, scheduling, and assignment.
 In addition, the proposed AL-DQAOA will be useful for material design in general.
-Future enhancements could include adopting advanced quantum algorithms and next-generation quantum computing systems, including simulators and devices, to further optimize DQAOA's performance and expand AL-DQAOA's applicability in material design and beyond.
+Future enhancements could include adopting advanced quantum algorithms and next-generation quantum computing systems, including GPU-accelerated simulators and devices, to further optimize DQAOA's performance and expand AL-DQAOA's applicability in material design and beyond.

-\section{4.
-Methods}
+\section{Methods}

-\subsection{4.1 QAOA}
+\subsection{QAOA}

 QAOA is a hybrid quantum-classical algorithm designed to solve combinatorial optimization problems by leveraging quantum systems.
 For minimization tasks, the objective is to prepare a quantum state that approximates the lowest energy state of a cost Hamiltonian (\(H_C\)), corresponding to the optimal solution of the classical problem.
 To achieve this, the classical problem is encoded into \(H_C\), where binary decision variables (\(d_i \in \{-1, 1\}\)) are mapped to the eigenvalues of Pauli-\(Z\) operators (\(\sigma^z\)).
 The algorithm starts with an initial quantum state (\(|\psi_0\rangle = |+\rangle^{\otimes n}\)) as a uniform superposition using Hadamard gates applied to all qubits.
 QAOA then alternates between applying two operators: one derived from the problem Hamiltonian (\(H_C\)) and the other from a mixer Hamiltonian (\(H_M = \sum_i \sigma^x_i\)), which is a parameterized quantum state \cite{zhou2020quantum, farhi2016quantum}: